cfdp/cfdp.dk/wp-content/plugins/simple-embed-code/readme.txt

 And that's it - when the post or page is viewed `%CODE1%` will be replaced with the code that you asked to be embedded.

+**If you cannot find the location of the `Custom Fields` meta box on your post editor screen, please see the FAQ section for more information**

-This should get you started - for more information and advanced options please read the "Other Notes" tab.
+This should get you started - for more information and advanced options please see below..
 Alternatively, there's a fantastic guide at [Elftronix](http://www.elftronix.com/free-easy-plugin-add-javascript-to-wordpress-posts-pages/ "Free Easy Plugin!
 Add Javascript to WordPress Posts & Pages") which I would recommend.

 Although this plugin works for both posts and pages for simplicity I will simply refer to posts - bear in mind that pages work in the same way.